awkitsune/awkitsune/README.md

 # 👋 Hi, I’m Vladimir `awkitsune` Kosickij
-- 👀 I’m interested in C# development DSi console and instant noodles
+- 👀 I’m interested web development using Angular with TypeScript.
+Also I like idea of clean and neat UIs with inclusion of glass materials (kinda like apple design language)
-- 🌱 I’m currently learning C# and some other small things
+- 🌱 I’m currently learning TypeScript, LaTeX and some other small things
 - 📫 How to reach me... good question actually!
 Constact me on Telegram [@awkitsune](https://t.me/awkitsune) or [Email](mailto:vladimir.kosickij@gmail.com)